 Grandma looked worried, “ Que ‘Halloween costume’ y que nada!
 You lied to me otra vez!
 Pero no es peligroso?
 It’s not your phone.”

 “No, no. Anyone who finds it, it belongs to.
 It’s a law,” she lied again.

 Grandma relaxed for the first time today.
 “Ah, ta bueno.
 Despues quieres atole o no?”

 She hunted for the right power adapter and plugged it in, just to see if the game would start up.
 Tamagotchi data cards were notoriously difficult to free from their protective cocoons.
-It clicked on and the little pet was projected onto the main glow screen.
+It clicked on and the little blob pet was projected onto the main glow screen.
 It spoke through her headphones and in subtitles: